opengeometry/notes/beagleboneblack/README.md

 printf %b '\x00\x00\x40\x00\x40' > /dev/hidg2
 ```
 will move the mouse to the centre of screen, no matter where it was.
 The screen X,Y
+coordinates are absolute instead of the normal relative.
+And, the X,Y rnages are
-coordinates are scaled from [1,32767] or [1,0x7fff], so the center coordinate is exactly
+scaled from [1,32767] or [1,0x7fff], so the center coordinate is exactly (0x4000,0x4000).

-(0x4000,0x4000).
-You can, of course, click as usual.
+Actually, this absolute coordinates are more useful for "automated QA testing".

 ## Compiling a new kernel